sandstorm/serious-game-legacy/README.md

 ### Laravel Horizon - Queue Metrics - NOT INCLUDED BY DEFAULT

-In case your application does lots of things with queues, we suggest that you enable Laravel Horizon for monitoring them.
+In case your application does lots of things with queues, we suggest that you install Laravel Horizon for monitoring them.

+### Structured Logging

+By default, we create JSON based logs and plain text logs.
+In local dev, they can be also seen in `/telescope`.

+For every request, we assign a Request ID which is stored as `request-id` on the log message, and returned via a `X-Request-Id` HTTP header to the client.
+This is implemented in the middleware `AssignRequestId`.

 ## Staging